patters-match/gba-ezflash-iv-emulators/README.md

 #### Firmware 1.x
 - Don't use the EZ Flash client to patch the resulting compilations.
 A major point of this collection is to avoid having to constantly patch.
 - The emulators in this collection have all been header-patched to force 64KB SRAM saves, using cory1492's v2 patcher (EZ4-64-2).
 The 1.x firmware reads some metadata from the GBA ROM header to determine save size, and without this fix many homebrew binaries will default to 32KB.
-- gbata7 was used to fix the GBA ROM header after these patches (emulators crashed on some firmwares without this fix).
+- gbata7 was used to fix the GBA ROM header after these patches (emulators crash on some firmwares without this fix).
 - You will need to edit build.bat (for Windows) and build.sh (for macOS and Linux) to change the compile script options from ```-pat``` to ```-sav``` so that the blank save files are generated for each executable
 #### Firmware 2.x
 - The build scripts will generate the required patch files to force 64KB SRAM saves for each executable, to be placed in the PATCH folder on the SD card.